trahulprabhu38/stackOps/README.md

-# 🚀 StackOps: DevOps Assignment
+# 🚀 StackOps: DevOps Project

 Welcome to **StackOps** – a modern, production-ready DevOps project that demonstrates a complete CI/CD pipeline using **GitHub Actions**, **Terraform**, **AWS ECS/Fargate**, **Application Load Balancer (ALB)**, and robust application stacks with **FastAPI** (backend) and **Next.js** (frontend).
 Everything is containerized with Docker and tested end-to-end!